 - Most scraping jobs can be handled on an HTTP(S) connection.

 - You require more advanced security and encryption while scraping.

 - With Oxylabs, you can rotate HTTP(S) proxies.

 - Suitable for monitoring any copyright infringements.

-It all boils down to whether you need a UDP connection for more versatile or traffic-intensive data gathering.
+By this point, what is SOCKS5 should be reasonably clear.
+In its use for business, it all boils down to whether you need a UDP connection for more versatile or traffic-intensive data gathering.
 However, in most cases, an HTTP(S) proxy is not only enough but could be a better decision for your business.